 Our success will depend, in part, on our ability to expand our services and grow our business in response to changing technologies, consumer demands, and competitive pressures.
 In some circumstances, we may choose to expand our services and grow our business through the acquisition of complementary businesses and technologies rather than through internal development.
-For example, in October 2021, we acquired Caper, a provider of artificial intelligence-powered shopping carts and consumer checkout solutions for retailers.
+For example, in August 2021, we acquired FoodStorm, which offers software for self-serve kiosks that in-store customers use to place orders for catering, prepared food, deli, and bakery items; in October 2021, we acquired Caper, a provider of artificial intelligence-powered shopping carts and consumer checkout solutions for retailers; in August 2022, we acquired Rosie, which provides eCommerce storefront experiences specifically for local, independent retailers.
 The identification of suitable acquisition candidates can be difficult, time-consuming, and costly, and we may not be able to successfully complete identified acquisitions, including as a result of regulatory inquiries or actions by antitrust authorities.
 In particular, our proposed or completed acquisitions may be subject to investigations or enforcement actions by U.S. antitrust enforcement agencies such as the Department of Justice and the Federal Trade Commission, which have recently increased their scrutiny of merger activity, particularly in the technology sector.
-In addition, once we have completed an acquisition, we may not be able to successfully integrate the acquired business.
-The risks we face in connection with acquisitions include:
+In addition, once we have completed an acquisition, we may not be able to successfully integrate the acquisition, we may not be able

-an acquisition may negatively affect our financial results because it may require us to incur charges or assume substantial debt or other liabilities, may cause adverse tax consequences or unfavorable accounting treatment, may expose us to claims and disputes by stockholders and third parties, including intellectual property claims and disputes, or may not generate sufficient financial return to offset additional costs and expenses related to the acquisition;
+- an acquisition may negatively affect our financial results because it may require us to incur charges or assume substantial debt or other liabilities, may cause adverse tax consequences or unfavorable accounting treatment, may expose us to claims and disputes by stockholders and third parties, including intellectual property claims and disputes, or may not generate sufficient financial return to offset additional costs and expenses related to the acquisition; - an acquisition may result in regulatory inquiries or actions, including remedies imposed by antitrust authorities such as divestitures, ownership or operational restrictions, or other structural or behavioral remedies, either as a condition to or following the completion of a transaction; - we may encounter difficulties or unforeseen expenditures in integrating the business, offerings, technologies, personnel, or operations of any company that we acquire, particularly if key personnel of the acquired company decide not to work for us; - an acquisition may disrupt our ongoing business, divert resources, increase our expenses, and distract our management;

-- an acquisition may result in regulatory inquiries or actions, including remedies imposed by antitrust authorities such as divestitures, ownership or operational restrictions, or other structural or behavioral remedies, either as a condition to or following the completion of a transaction; - we may encounter difficulties or unforeseen expenditures in integrating the business, offerings, technologies, personnel, or operations of any company that we acquire, particularly if key personnel of the acquired company decide not to work for us; - an acquisition may disrupt our ongoing business, divert resources, increase our expenses, and distract our management; - an acquisition may result in a delay or reduction of customer purchases for both us and the company acquired due to customer uncertainty about continuity and effectiveness of service from either company; - we may encounter difficulties in, or may be unable to, successfully sell any acquired products; - our use of cash to pay for an acquisition would limit other potential uses for our cash; - if we incur debt to fund such acquisition, such debt may subject us to material restrictions on our ability to conduct our business, as well as financial maintenance covenants; and - if we issue a significant amount of equity securities in connection with future acquisitions, existing stockholders may be diluted and earnings per share may decrease.
+- an acquisition may result in a delay or reduction of customer purchases for both us and the company acquired due to customer uncertainty about continuity and effectiveness of service from either company; - we may encounter difficulties in, or may be unable to, successfully sell any acquired products; - our use of cash to pay for an acquisition would limit other potential uses for our cash; - if we incur debt to fund such acquisition, such debt may subject us to material restrictions on our ability to conduct our business, as well as financial maintenance covenants; and - if we issue a significant amount of equity securities in connection with future acquisitions, existing stockholders may be diluted and earnings per share may decrease.